KarenEnfield/traffik/README.md

 # traffik

-Traffik is a network traffic generator
+Traffik is a network traffic generator, creating tcp network traffic for the purposes of observability.

 Traffik creates clients that send periodic messages to urls, and  servers that respond to requests, as determined by a predefined JSON file.
 Clients and servers may also be created by Traffik that send and respond to one another!